AveryLBG/AverySpringQuarter/CS-Cheat-Sheet.md

 Ja'Den - What is Version Control?
 What version control system have we been using?
 Why is version control useful?
 Version control is a system that records changes to files over time so that specific versions can be recalled later.
 A Version Control system we uses it github.
 Version Control is useful because it keeps a history of changes.

 Joseph - What is Syntax?
 Given an example of proper Python syntax for creating a variable.
-Now do it using wrong Python syntax.
+Now do it using wrong Python syntax. pythonic variable names start with letters or _, can only contain english letters, numbers, and _, it can't be a keyword

+103130 is not a usable variable name.

 Darren - What is a Programming Language?
 Why do multiple programming languages exist?
 Give 5 examples of programming Languages.